aylien8090/R-Code-project/README.md

 - Test the code to ensure its correctness.
 - Format and structure the code to maximize its readability.

-A report must be submitted containing a cover page, the solutions to each of the four parts, and your code, as a **PDF**, to the vUWS submission site.
-The cover page must contain your name, student number, subject code and name, and the declaration below.
+A report must be submitted containing a cover page, the solutions to each of the four parts, and your code, as a **PDF**.
+The cover page must contain your name, course code and name, and the declaration below.

-Submissions in other formats or without cover pages will have marks deducted.
+Submissions in other formats or without cover pages will not be accepted.
-Submission is due by Friday of week 13.
-Late submissions will receive a 10% reduction in marks for each day late.